Sifern/jackandveronika/_pages/activities.md

       those of you who’s been wanting to try climbing outdoors or just curious about the whole thing!
       <br>
-      We’ll have guides there with equipment to borrow & pre-set ropes — so this is open to complete beginners as well as anyone who’s already tried climbing in a gym.
+      We’llhave guides there with equipment to borrow & pre-set ropes — so this is open to complete beginners as well as anyone who’s already tried climbing in a gym.
       <br>